-This section should include the elements listed below.
-Please use headers to delineate elements.
-Methods, two-way engagement statements, and plans for Workforce and Community Agreements are the core of the Engagement section and DOE recommends these should comprise the majority of the information provided.
+This section should include the elements listed below, delineated by headers.
+Methods, two-way engagement statements, and plans for Workforce and Community Agreements are the core of this section and DOE recommends these should comprise most of the information provided.